 Other intangible assets include, among other items, patents and unpatented technology and are amortized using the straight-line method over their respective estimated useful lives of 5 to 17 years.
-SFAS No. 142 requires that intangible assets with definite useful lives be reviewed for impairment in accordance with SFAS No. 121, Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of.
+The Company reviews intangible assets for impairment annually or more frequently if changes in circumstances or the occurrence of events suggest the remaining value is not recoverable.

-Derivative Financial Instruments.
-Effective August 27, 2000, the Company adopted SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, which requires companies to record derivatives on the balance sheet as assets or liabilities, measured at fair value.
-Changes in the fair value of derivatives are recorded each period in current earnings or other comprehensive income, depending on whether the derivative is designated as part of a hedge transaction and, if it is, depending on the type of hedge transaction.
-Gains and losses on derivative instruments that are reported in other comprehensive income will be recognized in the periods in which earnings are impacted by the variability of the cash flows of the hedged item.
+Derivative Financial Instruments SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, requires the Company to record derivatives as assets or liabilities on the balance sheet and to measure such instruments at fair value.
+Changes in fair value of derivatives are recorded each period in current results of operations or other comprehensive income, depending on whether the derivative is designated as part of a hedge transaction.

 The Company periodically enters into forward foreign currency contracts to reduce exposures relating to rate changes in certain foreign currencies.
-Certain exposures to credit losses related to counterparty nonperformance exist, however, the Company does not anticipate nonperformance by the counterparties as they are large, well-established financial institutions.
+Certain exposures to credit losses related to counterparty nonperformance exist.
+However, the Company does not anticipate nonperformance by the counterparties as they are large, well-established financial institutions.
 None of these derivatives is accounted for as a hedge transaction under the provisions of SFAS No. 133.
-Accordingly, changes in the fair value of forward foreign currency contracts are recorded in current earnings.
+Accordingly, changes in the fair value of forward foreign currency contracts are recorded as a component of net income.
 The fair values of the Company's derivative financial instruments are based on prices quoted by financial institutions for these instruments.
-The Company was a party to forward foreign currency contracts with notional amounts of \$1.7 million and \$10.7 million at August 31, 2002 and August 25, 2001, respectively.
+The Company was a party to forward foreign currency contracts with notional amounts of \$19.0 million and \$1.7 million at August 30, 2003 and August 31, 2002, respectively.

-Foreign Currency Translation.
-Except for certain foreign subsidiaries whose functional currency is the United States (U.S.) dollar, assets and liabilities of foreign subsidiaries are translated from foreign currencies into U.S. dollars at current exchange rates.
+Foreign Currency Translation Except for certain foreign subsidiaries whose functional currency is the United States (U.S.) dollar, assets and liabilities of foreign subsidiaries are translated from foreign currencies into U.S. dollars at current exchange rates.
 Income statement amounts are translated at the weighted average exchange rates for the year.
 Gains and losses resulting from foreign currency transactions are included in net income.
 For certain foreign subsidiaries whose functional currency is the U.S. dollar, currency gains and losses resulting from translation are determined using a combination of current and historical rates and are reported as a component of net income.